-“Assault” means something different in tort law or civil law, than it does in criminal law.
-In the criminal realm, assault is defined as an unlawful, offensive, or harmful physical touching.
-17-A M.R.S. § 207.
-In the realm of civil law or tort cases, however, assault simply means placing someone in reasonable fear that such a physical act is about to take place.
-In tort law, “battery” is used to describe the type of harmful or offensive physical contact similar to that described in the criminal definition of assault.
-Battery does not include only physical abuse such as hitting, punching, or kicking, but also includes incidents of sexual assault, even when perpetrated between spouses or previous intimate partners.
+“Assault” in a personal injury case, simply means placing someone in reasonable fear that a harmful physical act is about to take place.
+In personal injury law, “battery” is used to describe the type of harmful or offensive physical contact similar to that described in the criminal definition of assault.
+Battery does not include only physical abuse such as hitting, punching, or kicking, but also includes incidents of sexual assault, even when if the sexual assault is between spouses or previous intimate partners.
 See generally Downer v.
 Veilleux, 322 A.2d 82 (Me.
 1974) (defining “battery” as the intentional unlawful touching of another).

 Before 1993, it was questionable whether a wife could sue her husband or former husband for actions that occurred between the two while the couple was married.
 Early judicial decisions relying on historical British common law had previously held that spousal immunity applied to prevent a wife from suing her husband for damages.
 See, e.g., Abbott v.
 Abbott, 67 Me.
 304, 306 (1877) (explaining that “it is better to draw the curtain, shut out public gaze, and leave the parties to forgive and forget”).
 The rationale behind this primitive rule was that the court should not be involved in regulating the relationships between spouses.
 In the cause of Henriksen v.
 Cameron, 622 A.2d 1135 (Me.
 1993), however, the Maine Supreme Court declared once and for all that interspousal immunity does not apply to prevent a claim for intentional infliction of emotional distress based on a former husband’s tortious conduct toward his then-wife.
 At issue in that case were the former wife’s claims – which were ultimately accepted by the jury – that the former husband had called her a “lying whoring bitch,” had shattered doors and torn down walls in the couple’s home, had drunkenly swayed over the woman and threatened to “get” her while she was lying in bed, and had pulled the phone out of the wall to prevent her from calling for help during arguments and confrontations between the couple.
 The court noted that almost all of this conduct had occurred while the defendant was intoxicated.